 We have seen Venus move between the Earth and Sun before like when it could be seen in the SOHO/LASCO coronagraphs.
 But what we didn’t see was it move across the face or disk of the sun.
 When that happens it is called the Transit of Venus.
 On June 5, 2012 the planet Venus will make its final trek across the face of the sun as seen from Earth until the year 2117.
 The last time this event occurred was on June 8, 2004 when it was watched by millions of people across the world.
 It is the rarest predictable astronomical event!
 It only happens 4 times every 234 years!

-The Sun Today broadcasted LIVE during the Transit from Hawaii
+The Sun Today broadcasted LIVE from Hawaii

-A special 6.5 hour live broadcast is being planned, with teams at the Mauna Kea Observatory, Alaska, NASA Goddard Space Flight Center, NASA Ames and more.
+A special 6.5 hour live broadcast was planned, with teams at the Mauna Kea Observatory, Alaska, NASA Goddard Space Flight Center, NASA Ames and more.
 Alex Young will be on-air with other experts from NASA, while Virtuallinda will be interacting with your questions and comments via social media.
 The trip was also our honeymoon!

 Quick facts on the Transit of Venus